Claims Against Starbucks

 Claiming for an accident at work at Starbucks

-If you are a barista at Starbucks, in your day-to-day job you will regularly operate coffee machines and handle boiling hot liquids when preparing drinks for customers.
+If you are a barista at a coffee shop, in your day-to-day job you will regularly operate coffee machines and handle boiling hot liquids when preparing drinks for customers.
 You will also use hot food appliances to heat and prepare food.
-Legally, Starbucks must supply their baristas with proper training to ensure that they are able to carry out their duties and operate these appliances safely.
+Legally, coffee shops must supply their baristas with proper training to ensure that they are able to carry out their duties and operate these appliances safely.

-Baristas who have not undergone sufficient training, you will be at greater risk of accident and potential injury.
+Baristas who have not undergone sufficient training will be at greater risk of accident and potential injury.
 If you have become injured at work as a result of insufficient training or supervision, you may be entitled to claim compensation for your injuries.

 What to do if you become injured at work

 If you are injured while working at a coffee shop, you should inform your supervisor immediately.
 You should then seek medical attention, particularly if your injury is serious such as a burn or scald.
 It is important that your accident is recorded in the shop’s accident book.ELIGIBILITY CHECKER